 The below two tables show the difference in pay for our male and female workforce members.

 As a CCG, women earnt 81p for every £1 that men earnt when comparing median hourly pay.
-Their median hourly pay is 19% lower than men’s.
+Their median hourly pay is 19 per cent lower than men’s.

-Table 2 breaks our male/female workforce down by pay quartiles and shows the percentage of each gender in each quartile
+Here we break our male/female workforce down by pay quartiles and shows the percentage of each gender in each quartile.

 What contributes to it?